-16 Present Ecological State (PES)
+14 Present Ecological State

-The PES and EIS are protocols that have been produced by Dr Neels Kleynhans in 1999 of the then DWAF to assess river reaches.
+The PES is a protocol that have been produced by Dr Neels Kleynhans in 1999 of the then DWAF to assess river reaches.
 The scores given are solely that of the practitioner and are based on expert opinion.